angeloLed/mastino/README.md

 **Mastino**
 =======

-A library writed in Golang for scraping web page.
-It's can be use with any language ( php, java, c# ... ) because **Mastino** use json as input/output comunication between the `manifest configuration`.
+A Golang library for scraping web page.
+It can be used with any language ( php, java, c# ... ) since **Mastino** uses json as input/output interchange format.

 Usage
 -----